heike/ggmapr/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-7-1.png)

 The map below is based state-wide population estimates published by the US Census Bureau for 2015.
-Each dot respresents about 100,000 residents in each state:
+Each dot represents about 100,000 residents in each state:
 ![](README_files/figure-markdown_strict/unnamed-chunk-8-1.png)